Anne Of Cleves

 Anne of Cleves’ initials carved into a wooden panel at Hever Castle, which she received as part of her annulment settlement.

-• When Anne arrived in England, Henry decided to surprise her.
-He went in disguise into the room in which she was staying.
-Anne was watching bull-baiting out of the window, only to have Henry-in-disguise appear by her side, give her a squeeze and a kiss and a little present.
+When Anne arrived in England, Henry rode down to Rochester in Kent, where Anne was staying en route to London, to surprise her.
+Anne was standing looking out of a window, watching bull-baiting, when Henry-in-disguise appeared by her side, gave her a squeeze and a kiss, and a present.
 Having no idea who this joker was, she gave him a funny look and carried on gazing out the window.
-Henry wasn’t giving up, even though his reaction to her was also ‘meh’.
-He changed his coat to one of purple velvet.
-(Big hint; purple = royal.)
-Still a mutual meh.
-‘She is nothing so fair as she hath been reported,’ whinged Henry.
+Henry didn’t give up.
+He changed his coat to one of purple velvet (big hint; purple = royal.).
+But it was too late.
+He’d seen the horror in her eyes, and he in return was unimpressed with Anne.
+‘She is nothing so fair as she hath been reported,’ he said.